 | The untaxed past foreign income brought into the country. | Non-taxable | Non-taxable | Non-taxable |

 The Income Tax Act has 23 chapters in total, some of which have subparts.
-Find them mentioned in the table below:
+Find the important chapters mentioned in the table below:

 | Chapter | Overview |